DamienFruleux/ZCU111-Doc/3-Processing-System_programming-method.md

 close(fd);

 ```

+We call this method a pseudo device driver.
+In general, this is not a good approach, and we prefer to make a real device driver, i.e. by developing a kernel module.
+I will give some information about these methods next.

-We notice that we do not use dynamic memory allocation in this part, but we read and write directly to the memory areas : it should be used with knowledge (see below for more information about this).
+Moreover, we notice that we do not use dynamic memory allocation in this part, but we read and write directly to the memory areas : it should be used with knowledge (see below for more information about this).
 However, note that kernel may allocate memory for other processes in this area because this memory space is not reserved.
 Also, it is possible to delete important information saved by the kernel to these memory addresses.

 It works perfectly.
 This time without limitations if you use the right memory addresses, but with more knowledge needed!